1. Home: Explore careers

 Day-to-day tasks

-• turn research ideas into technical plans, using computer aided design/modelling (CAD/CAM)
+• turn research ideas into technical plans, using computer aided design software

-• carry out surveys of mechanical systems and equipment
+• assess the safety of mechanical machinery and equipment

-• manage and lead a project team of technicians, designers and other engineering professionals
+• manage a project team of technicians, designers and other engineering professionals

 Working environment